Anyel-ec/Monitoring-BD-Grafana-Prometheus-Postgres/README.md

 ```

 This will stop the services and remove the containers, while keeping persistent data based on the volume configurations specified in `docker-compose.yml`.

----

-This README provides an overview of the project and basic guidance for setting up and running it.
-Make sure to adjust the details according to the specific requirements of your environment and application.